 Although most people develop and grow 32 permanent adult teeth, their jaws are often too small to accommodate the four wisdom teeth.
 When inadequate space prevents the teeth from erupting, they are called impacted wisdom teeth.
 This indicates their inability to erupt into the proper position for chewing and cleaning.

 We will need to see you for a consultation to determine if you will benefit from wisdom tooth removal.
 A special X-ray of your mouth and jaws (panorex) will be taken to determine if your wisdom teeth are impacted, if there is room for them to erupt and how difficult it will be to have them removed.

 After Wisdom Teeth Removal

 In most cases, the removal of wisdom teeth is performed under local anesthesia, laughing gas (nitrous oxide/oxygen analgesia) or general anesthesia.
 These options, as well as the surgical risks (i.e. sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
 Once the teeth are removed, the gum is sutured.
 To help control bleeding, bite down on the gauze placed in your mouth.
 You will rest under our supervision in the office until you are ready to be taken home.

 Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics and a follow-up appointment in one week for suture removal.
 If you have any questions, please do not hesitate to call us!

-For more information about wisdom teeth removal in Irvine, California, or to schedule a consultation with our oral surgeon, Dr. Jason Straw, please call Orange County Oral Surgeons & Dental Implant Center at 949-727-7000.
+For more information about wisdom teeth removal in Irvine, California, or to schedule a consultation with our oral surgeons, Dr. Jason Straw or Dr. Jennifer Jones, please call Orange County Oral Surgeons & Dental Implant Center at 949-727-7000.